Cerberus9-dev/Raptor-OS/README.md

 A custom Bazzite-based Linux distribution with Brave Browser, Fastfetch, and a neon green KDE theme.
 (HEAVY W.I.P, FEEDBACK IS APPRECIATED)

 ## THIS IS NOT A LIVE OS.
-It requires a seperate drive or replacing the current OS/Dual booting, if you would like to dual boot make sure you have 40-50gb available and if you do not ave space or time to do so, it can be ran in a VM for testing.
+It requires a seperate drive or replacing the current OS/Dual booting, if you would like to dual boot make sure you have 40-50gb available and if you do not have space or time to do so, it can be ran in a VM for testing before you decide to dual boot or replace your current OS.

 ## Installation